A guide of Montreal breweries

 What’s in a name?
 The name comes from Montreal’s four main European settlers which are apparent in the city’s flag.
 It also hints to the 4 main beer's ingredients and other 4 allusions like the 4 cardinal point.

 While there is no kitchen, you can bring your own food or order in, they will give you the names of the nearby restaurants.
 The family vibes are what they are looking for with the long communal tables and their board games.
+People can also bring their dogs here!
 They also are an integral part of the community and like to give back as much as possible.
 The bar is in south-west borough, on the other side of the Lachine Canal.
-While getting to the bar, enjoy your walk on the Canal and look for the iconic Five Roses neon style.
+While getting to the bar, enjoy your walk on the Canal and look for the iconic Five Roses neon sign.
 They also have a nice terrasse to enjoy in the summertime.

 Located in the Hochelaga neighbourhood, this microbrewery aims to be a place for gathering and of course to enjoy a few beers.
 They offer a wide selection of beers but their speciality is the sour beer that is easy to drink, simply refreshing, you will be wanting for another one.
 As the other brew bars, they change their selection constantly so each visit you will be surprised with a new beer.

 Their branding revolves around the concept of the pigeons and the city.
 The pigeon is an urban animal that hangs in gangs, and they are in all public spaces (public space is the translation of Espace Publique).
+So we all pigeons looking to gather around our favourite drinks.
 They also display art on their walls and have several live music events.

 Since they are in a low-income neighbourhood they keep the prices low so that they want to keep them affordable to everyone.
 They are very involved in the community and like to give back.